ronin-rb/ronin-rb.github.io/docs/man/ronin-escape.1.md

 : HTTP escapes the data.

 `-j`, `--js`
-: JavaScript escapes the data.
+: Escapes the data as a JavaScript string.

 `-S`, `--shell`
-: Escapes the data as a Shell String.
+: Escapes the data as a Shell string.

 `-P`, `--powershell`
-: Escapes the data as a PowerShell String.
+: Escapes the data as a PowerShell string.

 `-Q`, `--quoted-printable`
 : Escapes the data as Quoted Printable.

 `-R`, `--ruby`
-: Escapes the data as a Ruby String.
+: Escapes the data as a Ruby string.

 `-x`, `--xml`
 : XML escapes the data.